Swedish Right of Public Access

 Orientation and geocaching

+You can walk or run almost everywhere in nature.
+With the landowner’s permission you can also place controls and geocaches (a kind of “treasure”) in forest and land.
+However, there are some exceptions to not disturb and not destroy.
 Orientation, most of us know about – with the help of map and compass, we look for certain controls.
 Geocaching is sometimes called “treasure hunt with GPS” or a modern form of hiding key in nature.
 Using a satellite navigator (GPS) and positions, you are looking for a deployed cache.
 This has become a very popular activity and is practiced today throughout the country.
+If the controls or caches remain for a shorter period, for example during an exercise or competition, this should be possible without consulting the landowner.
+Consult the landowner if they will be placed in nature for a long time.

 Picking flowers, berries and mushrooms

+You can freely pick flowers, berries and mushrooms in nature.
+But be aware that some plants are protected and therefore cannot be picked.
+Special rules apply in national parks and nature reserves.
 In the law, the plants which are forbidden to pick without the landowner’s condition is counted.
 The legal text is age-old and it must sometimes be interpreted with common sense.
 Mosses and lichens are not included in the text, but may probably be picked.
 But not in large quantities and not for sale.
 Clearly, you cannot cut down or otherwise damage growing trees.
 Shrubs are not mentioned in the law, but it is barely allowed to take a single bush, for example.
 It is not allowed to knock stone out of mountains.
 Rocks are not allowed to bring without the landlord’s consent.
 However, picking up some smaller stones from nature can hardly be counted as criminal.
+Picking berries is permitted under public law, even on a large scale and for sale.
+But it must not cause unreasonable problems for the landowner.

 Riding horses